richardRadli/Multi_Phase_Deep_Random_Neural_Network/README.md

 - Configuration for the MPDRNN (MPDRNN_config.json)

-Once your configuration files are set up, run the Python scripts to train, test, or augment data
+Once your configuration files are set up, run the Python scripts to train and test.

 ### Workflow
-- First of all, it is advisable to run hyperparameter tuning, although config files contain the best settings.
+- Optional: It is advisable to run hyperparameter tuning, although config files contain the best settings.
   - There is a separate file for hyperparameter tuning for all available networks.
 - After tuning, you may execute the training and evaluation for the desired network.
   - To train and evaluate the FCNN network, run __execute_test.py__ in the fcnn folder.
   - To train and evaluate the HELM network, run __helm.py__ in the helm folder.
   - To train and evaluate the MPDRNN network, run __mpdrnn.py__ in the mpdrnn folder.

+### Link to Papers

+For detailed insights, check out our [research paper](https://link.springer.com/chapter/10.1007/978-3-031-44505-7_9).